Pierre-Henri Wicomb

-Pierre-Henri Wicomb is a South African composer of contemporary music, which ranges across variety of genres, including orchestral compositions, chamber music, electroacoustic works, and film scores.
+Pierre-Henri Wicomb is a South African composer of contemporary music, including orchestral compositions, chamber music, electroacoustic works, and film scores.

 Early life and education

-Wicomb was born in Stellenbosch, South Africa, to the late Afrikaans singer Randall Wicomb and his wife Koba Wicomb.
-Pierre-Henri, along with his siblings Saskia and Kobâ, often performed with their father, both individually and as a family ensemble.

-He pursued his early music studies at the University of Cape Town, where he developed a foundation in composition and music theory.
-He studied composition at the University of Stellenbosch in South Africa under Roelof Temmingh and Theo Herbst.
-He completed a master's degree in composition at the University of Cape Town under the supervision of Hendrik Hofmeyr.
-Following his studies in South Africa, Wicomb furthered his education in the Netherlands, specialising in contemporary music composition and electroacoustic techniques.
+Wicomb was born in Stellenbosch, South Africa, to the late Afrikaans singer Randall Wicomb and his wife, Koba Wicomb.
+Pierre-Henri, along with his siblings Saskia and Koba, often performed with their father, both individually and as a family ensemble.
+He studied composition at the University of Stellenbosch under Roelof Temmingh and Theo Herbst, before completing a masters degree in composition at the University of Cape Town under Hendrik Hofmeyr.
+Following his studies in South Africa, Wicomb furthered his education in the Netherlands, specializing in contemporary music composition and electroacoustic techniques.
 He completed a postgraduate degree at the Koninklijk Conservatorium, studying under Gilius van Bergeijk and Diderik Haakma Wagenaar.

 Compositional style and approach

-Pierre-Henri Wicomb's compositional style is characterised by experimental structures, extended instrumental techniques, and the integration of electronic and acoustic sound.
+Pierre-Henri Wicomb's compositional style is characterized by experimental structures, extended instrumental techniques, and the integration of electronic and acoustic sound.
 His scores often employ non-traditional notation systems, including graphic and performer-responsive elements, which encourage interpretive engagement rather than fixed execution.

 Wicomb frequently composes in close collaboration with performers, tailoring works to the specific sonic capabilities and experimental techniques of individual instruments.
 For example, in his clarinet work It'll be a thing..., the score evolved through rehearsal-based feedback and made use of a sound index generated by the performer.

 His theatrical and electroacoustic works explore the spatial and physical dimensions of sound.
 In Samsa-masjien, for instance, he used contact microphones, multi-channel speaker arrays, and real-time processing to transform voice and stage noise into immersive sound environments.

 In his film score for Gaia (2021), Wicomb blended acoustic timbres, including flute and Tibetan dungchen, with layered electronic textures and spectral effects.
-The resulting soundtrack emphasized atmospheric pacing and sonic unpredictability, contributing to the film's immersive aesthetic.
+The resulting soundtrack emphasized atmospheric pacing and sonic unpredictability, contributing to the film's soundtrack.

 Wicomb's experimentation with sound as a medium of memory and cultural inscription is further reflected in academic research.
 In a master's thesis by Ilana Cilliers (2016: 51–52), his composition de-composed is examined for its interplay of historical references and contemporary sonic manipulation.
 The piece integrates excerpts from Wolfgang Amadeus Mozart's Piano Concerto No. 21 in C major, K.467 (1785) alongside pre-recorded environmental sounds, which are then subjected to microphone distortion and digital processing, creating a dialogue between classical and experimental sound aesthetics.
-His interactive piece, "Composition Machine," published in the online journal herri, is an example of his experimental approach to musical creation and audience engagement.
+His interactive piece, Composition Machine, published in the online journal herri, is an example of his experimental approach to musical creation and audience engagement.